quite/age-plugin-tkey/README.md

 before computing a shared key (to be used for decryption of the message).
-The file `my-identity` file should be treated as a secret, even though the full identity is a combination of data in this file and key material on the TKey which never leaves the same.
+The file `my-identity` file should be treated as a secret, even though the full identity is a combination of data in this file and key material on the TKey -- which is unique to each TKey, and never leaves the same.

 The file also has some comment lines beginning with `#` with more information about the identity.
 Especially useful is the `recipient`,